FirefoxMetzger/async-tamer/README.md

 3. Cleaning: Line of code that deals with error handling.

-You _schedule_ a `@tamed` function by calling it with `_async_scope=` set to a meaningful value.
-The `AsyncScope` helps with _switching_ and _cleaning_.
+You _schedule_ a `@tamed` function by calling it with `_async_scope=` set to a meaningful value and the `AsyncScope` helps with _switching_ and _cleaning_.
 To that end it guarantees that **all functions within the scope have finished when a scope exits**.
-To achieve this, it _switches_ between async contexts at the end of the scope until all its functions complete.
-Note here that complete does not mean succeed; functions may raise exceptions or get cancled.
+To achieve this, it _switches_ between async contexts at the end of the scope until all its functions have finished.
+Note here that finished does not mean succeeded; functions may raise exceptions or get cancled.
 This is where the _cleaning_ part comes in which we cover later during "Exception Management".

 Additionally, you can nest scopes. `@tamed` functions assigned to an `outer_scope` execute independelty and alongside `@tamed` functions from an